 UP: Constable sentenced to life in jail for rape, murder of minor girl in police station

 On June 10, 2011, the mother of a 14-year-old girl had lodged an FIR with the Nighasan police station saying that her daughter had taken a buffalo for grazing to the field and it went crossed the boundary of the police station into the premises As the girl did not return for long, the complainant went inside and found the body of her daughter hanging from a dry tree.
-The mother had seen injuries on the body of the girl, and it appeared that she was raped and then was hanged make it look like suicide..
+The mother had seen injuries on the body of the girl, and it appeared that she was raped and then was hanged make it look like suicide.
+The investigation was initially conducted by the CB-CID which filed a charge sheet against Ateeq Ahmed for raping and murdering the girl while the accused Shiv Kumar and Uma Shankar were accused of destroying evidence.

+Subsequently, the CBI took up the probe and after investigation, it filed charge sheet against Ateeq for murder and removing evidence, the other three, including the then circle officer, for destroying evidence, public prosecutor Deep Narayan said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)